Measuring and mitigating overreliance to build human-compatible AI: Risks from overreliance on LLMs

 Previous research on overreliance on technology has primarily focused on domains with clear evaluation criteria, where human and system outputs could be judged against established standards.
 In domains like medicine or programming, overreliance can be assessed against verifiable outcomes or technical correctness.
-However, when individuals defer to LLMs for life choices, creative decisions, or ethical judgments — areas without clear benchmarks for ``correct'' answers — overreliance becomes more difficult to detect yet potentially more consequential: uncritical agreement with LLMs can thus shape well-being, identity, and autonomy.
-Here, we expand on these impacts of overreliance across domains and timescales, as illustrated in Table \ref{tab:overreliance-impacts}.
+However, when individuals defer to LLMs for life choices, creative decisions, or ethical judgments---areas without clear benchmarks for ``correct'' answers---overreliance becomes more difficult to detect yet potentially more consequential: uncritical agreement with LLMs can thus shape well-being, identity, and autonomy.
+As shown in Figure~\ref{fig:figure1}, reported AI incidents involving overreliance have increased with the broader AI deployment, and have overall represented a sustained share of undesirable AI incidents over the past decade.
+Here, we expand on these impacts of overreliance across domains and timescales.